Without Paired Labeled Data: End-to-End Self-Supervised Learning for Drone-view Geo-Localization: End-to-End Self-Supervised Learning Method

-\textit{Cross-View Feature Memory Updating}.
-During the training phase, we randomly sample \( P \) distinct localization points from the training set, with each point comprising a fixed number \( Z \) of instances.
+\textit{Cross-View Cluster Memory Updating}. { During the training phase, we randomly sample \( P \) different localization points from the training set, with each point comprising a fixed number \( Z \) of instances.
 This sampling strategy results in a minibatch containing a total of \( P \times Z \) query images.
 Subsequently, the query features extracted from the minibatch are integrated into the cluster representations via a momentum-based update mechanism.
-Through this approach, we iteratively update the features for both perspectives, as formalized in Eq.\ref{eq6} and Eq.\ref{eq7}.
+The cluster centroids \(\phi_k^{d}\) and \(\phi_l^{s}\) are updated iteratively as

-where \(\alpha\) is the momentum updating factor. \(\omega\) is the iteration number.
+where \(\alpha\) is the momentum factor and is set to 0.1.}

-\textit{Cross-View Contrastive Loss}.
-Given drone and satellite query \( q^d\) and \( q^s\), we compute the contrastive loss for drone view and satellite view by the following equations:
+\textit{Cross-View Cluster Memory Contrastive Loss}.
+Given drone and satellite query \( q^d\) and \( q^s\), we compute the contrastive loss for drone-view and satellite-view as

-where, \(\tau\) denotes the temperature hyper-parameter.
-The cluster centroids \(\phi^{d(s)}_{k(l)}\) are utilized as feature vectors at the cluster level to compute the distances between the query instance \(q_{d(s)}\) and all clusters.
-Here, \(\phi^{d(s)}_+\) corresponds to the positive cluster feature associated with \(q_{d(s)}\).
+where \(\tau\) denotes the temperature hyper-parameter.
+Cluster centroids \(\phi^{d}_{k}\) and \(\phi^{s}_{l}\) are utilized as feature vectors at the cluster level to compute the distances between the query instance and all clusters.
+Here, \(\phi^{d}_+\) and \(\phi^{s}_+\) are positive cluster features associated with \(q^{d}\) and \(q^{s}\).
+The final optimization for the baseline is denoted as